-There are a number of applications which must be completed and submitted as you go through the process of applying for various types of financial aid.
+There are several applications you must complete and submit as you go through the process of applying for various types of financial aid.
 There are also deadlines to consider, the possibility of Federal Verification, and tasks which you can do to make the process go more smoothly.

 Applications to be Completed

 - Free Application for Federal Student Aid (FAFSA) – You submit this online via the U.S. Department of Education's FAFSA site.
 Use Penn College's Federal School Code of 003395.
-In order to submit, both student and parent (of a dependent student) need a FSA ID, which you should apply for at least a few days before starting your FAFSA.
-The FAFSA is the initial application used by college students across the country for grants, students loans, work-study, and other forms of aid.
+In order to submit, both student and parent (of a dependent student) need an FSA ID, which you should apply for at least a few days before starting your FAFSA.
+The FAFSA is the initial application used by college students across the country for grants, educational loans, work-study, and other forms of aid.
 We recommend students and parents use the IRS DRT for the 2020-2021 FAFSA.

 - Student and/or parent loan program applications – Refer to the Loans page to apply online.
 You must complete a loan application(s) in addition to the FAA and the FAFSA .